angry-goose-initiative/irve/README.md

-# xrve
+# irve

-The eXtensible RISC-V Emulator
+The Inextensible RISC-V Emulator

+"Working our way up to stuff!"